What Does the Bible Say About Grief?

 "The Lord is close to the brokenhearted and saves those who are crushed in spirit."

-"Brothers and sisters, we do not want you to be uninformed about those who sleep in death, so that you do not grieve like the rest of mankind, who have no hope."
+"Brothers and sisters, we do not want you to be uninformed about those who have died, so that you do not grieve like the rest of mankind, who have no hope.
+For we believe that Jesus died and rose again, and so we believe that God will bring with Jesus those who have died in him."

 The Bottom Line